 Tim’s actual benefit, claimed at age 62 is $750.
 After adding the $100 spousal portion of the benefit to Tim’s current benefits, his total benefit is $850.

-- Tim’s monthly benefits if he waits until FRA to file for both spousal and his retirement benefits: $1,100
+- Benefits after waiting until FRA to file for both spousal and his retirement benefits: $1,100

-- Tim’s monthly benefits when filing early for both spousal and retirement benefits: $750
+- His benefits when filing early for both spousal and retirement benefits: $750

-- Tim’s monthly payment when filing early for retirement benefits, but FRA for spousal benefits: $850
+- Filing early for his retirement benefits, but at full retirement age for spousal benefits: $850

-Deciding when to file for Social Security benefits is a complex and dynamic analysis for those who do not need the income to meet their daily expenses.
+Deciding when to file is a complex and dynamic analysis for those who have the option to wait.
 As Social Security legislation and tax laws change over time, so too will the considerations as to when may be best to claim your benefits.

 A comprehensive analysis of your situation and how to maximize your wealth though your Social Security benefits and other investments cannot be done in a vacuum.
 Including factors such as inflation, investment returns, taxes, and so forth, requires specialized software and an understanding of the other financial considerations at play.